 For naturally sweet wines, two other varieties are used: Pedro Ximénez and Moscatel.
 These are left outside in the Andalusian sun for several hours to several days until the grapes lose some of their moisture and have a higher relative sweetness.
 The grapes will resemble raisins when they are crushed – higher pressure is needed.

 After filtering the musts, correcting the pH and treatment with sulphur dioxide to prevent bacterial contamination, the grape juices will start to ferment naturally.
-In the old days this was done in wooden barrels (Valdespino Fino Inocente is still made that way) but nowadays most bodegas use stainless steel tanks.
-Usually a small amount of already fermenting must (pie de cuba) will be added to speed up the process.
+In the old days this was done in wooden barrels (Valdespino Fino Inocente is still made that way) but nowadays most bodegas use huge stainless steel tanks that are heated to 23-25°C. Usually a small amount of already fermenting must (pie de cuba) will be added to speed up the initial process.
+After that, two phases of fermentation (tumultuous and slow fermentation) take place.
 Musts of Palomino grapes will keep fermenting until nearly all of the available sugars are processed into alcohol – this will lead to a dry “base wine” ready around the end of Autumn.
 On the other hand the fermentation of the PX and Moscatel musts will be cut off early in the process by bringing it to 10% alcohol, in order to retain a lot of the sugars.
 These wine is left to settle during the winter months and it is then fortified to its final strength.